SCAI-BIO/Web-of-Clint/3-data-RDF-conversion/Triplestore/README.md

 ### Semantic Computing Research Group
 The [Semantic Computing Research Group (SeCo)](https://seco.cs.aalto.fi/) provides a Docker image which uses Apache Jena Fuseki and Apache TDB as the underlying triplestore database.
-While the direct usage of [Apache Fuseki Docker](https://jena.apache.org/documentation/fuseki2/fuseki-docker.html) is also possible the [SeCo image](https://hub.docker.com/r/secoresearch/fuseki/) provides a more configurable and more performant application with a useful and stable UI.
+While the usage of [Apache Fuseki Docker](https://jena.apache.org/documentation/fuseki2/fuseki-docker.html) is also possible the [SeCo image](https://hub.docker.com/r/secoresearch/fuseki/) provides a more configurable and more performant application with a useful and stable UI.